-Use when: You want to show single components of an object separately but keep relative positions to show their structure.
+Use when: You want to show single components of an object separately, but keep relative positions to show their structure.

 Problem: Showing an object as a whole makes it hard to identify its single components.
 Also, some components may cover other components.
-But if you show each component alone, you may loose the context and cannot see how the components fit together.
+But if you show each component alone, you may lose the context and not be able to see how the components fit together.

-Solution: Let the object explode - split its components and move each component along the line that strokes through its own centre and the centre of the complete object.
-Let each object move the same distance, hence, the relative positions of the components are kept.
+Solution: Let the object explode - split its components and move each component along the line that strokes through its own center and the center of the complete object.
+Let each object move the same distance; hence, the relative positions of the components are maintained.

 Example: A photo camera is split up into its single components.
-All components are moved away from the centre, so you can recognize each single component while still seeing the shape of the camera.
+All components are moved away from the center, so you can recognize each single component while still seeing the shape of the camera.